AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-access-reports-dashboards-calendars.md

 >* The recipient’s access level setting for reports, dashboards, and calendars
 >* Any permissions that the sharer granted for the report, dashboard, or calendar
 >
->For information about permissions users can grant on a report, dashboard, or calendar when sharing it, see [Share reports, dashboards, and calendars in Adobe Workfront](../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md).
+>For information about permissions users can grant on a report, dashboard, or calendar when sharing it, see [Share reports, dashboards, and calendars](../../../workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md).

 ## Access requirements

-You must have the following to perform the steps in this article:
+You must have the following access to perform the steps in this article:

 <table cellspacing="0">
  <col>